brave-chat/brave-chat/README.md

 ### How the data is accessed:

-The data is accessed through various FastAPI endpoints which you can access after running the server-side FastAPI app at [http://localhost:8000](http://localhost:8000) or the docs deployed on [Herocku](https://fastapi-herock.herokuapp.com/docs#/).
+The data is accessed through various FastAPI endpoints(~ 26 endpoints) which you can access after running the server-side FastAPI app locally or you can visist the deployed docs on [Herocku](https://fastapi-herock.herokuapp.com/docs#/).

 ## How to run it locally?